Adam-Er/Mobile-Demo/README.md

 Currently there is only a gRPC go server configured and an empty android apk which uses the gRPC client to communicate with the API.

 Done:
-Add boiler plate from gRPC server and Android Kotlin app using gRPC client.
+Add boiler plate for gRPC server and Android Kotlin app using gRPC client.

 TODO: